 To apply the serum, I add 3-4 drops to my palm and gently pat it onto my face.
 Since it contains hyaluronic acid and glycerin—both of which are powerful humectants—applying it to a damp face gives me an extra layer of hydration.

-After that, it absorbs into my skin incredibly fast.
-So I don’t have to wait an eternity to move onto the next step in my skincare routine.
-This is a big plus when I have to rush out of my house in the morning.
+Because it absorbs into my skin incredibly fast, I don’t have to wait an eternity to move onto the next step in my skincare routine.

-Last thing.
 This serum layers well under makeup.
-It doesn’t pill or make my makeup slide or do anything else that it shouldn’t do—as long as I don’t oversaturate my face with it (3-4 drops is really all I need).
+It doesn’t pill or make my makeup slide or do anything else that it shouldn’t do—as long as I don’t oversaturate my face with it (3-4 drops is really all you need).

 Packaging (Standard But Perfect)